 The Australian national anthem paints the picture: “our land abounds in nature’s gifts of beauty, rich and rare.”
 Nature explorers are wild about wildlife.
 With millions of annual visitors, increasing numbers of domestic and international tourists channel their animal instincts when making a beeline for some of the most iconic wildlife destinations in Australia.
-Here’s the pick of the bunch:
+Many of these iconic destinations are also some of the most romantic places to visit in Australia.

 Great Barrier Reef, Queensland